Wireless keyboards are the norm now for most computer users.

 Any type of wireless technology can suffer from signal interference, no matter what the manufacturers say.

-These devices communicate using radio waves, and radio waves can and do get scrambled.
+Wireless devices communicate using radio waves, and radio waves can and do get scrambled.

 What can cause interference with RF devices?